The RDNS Project

 - A clean up of inconsistencies between data in domain objects as stored in the whois database and reverse delegation information in the DNS

-Discussion on the original proposal took place in the RIPE NCC Services Working Group.
+Discussion on the original proposal took place on the RIPE NCC Services Working Group.
+It is summarised in:

-- The proposal on how to proceed with the clean up was posted to the Database Working Group mailing list.
+- The proposal on how to proceed with the clean up was posted to the Database Working Group mailing list at:

 The RIPE NCC undertook a consistency clean-up between 7 January and 1 March 2004.
 This was necessary to use the whois database as an authoritative source for the generation of zone data.